 Gratuity Calculation in UAE

-The end-of-service gratuity is based on an employee’s last basic salary, excluding allowances such as housing, transport, or utilities.
+The end-of-service gratuity is calculated based on an employee’s last basic salary, excluding allowances such as housing, transport, or utilities.

 The calculation formula depends on the duration of service: